istio-ecosystem/wharf-multicluster-sync/demo-scenarios.md

 3. Note that the service _ratings_ is not running.
 4. Demonstrate the _bookinfo_ application.
 The _bookinfo_ app will partially run without _reviews-v1_ and _reviews-v2_.
 5. Cluster admin/operator exposes _review_ services on _cluster2_ to be consumed for the multicluster istio mesh.
-6. Refresh the _bookinfo_app, it will run with _review-v1_ and _review-v2_ round robin.
-(Note: the productpage service can automatically pick up and bind the exposed review services from cluster 2.)
+6. Refresh the _bookinfo_ application it will run with _review-v1_ and _review-v2_ round robin.
+(Note: the productpage service can automatically pick up and bind the exposed review services from cluster 2.).
 Traffic will, by default, be sent to instances of both _reviews-v1_ and _reviews-v2_.
 The traffic to _reviews-v1_ will work without error.
-That to _reviews-v2_ should display an error since the service _ratings_ is not available.
+The traffic to _reviews-v2_ should display an error since the service _ratings_ is not available.
+7. Optionally: cluster admin/operator removed the expose policy to expose _review_ services on _cluster2_.
+Refresh _bookinfo_, it will partially run without _reviews-v1_ and _reviews-v2_.

 ### _Scenario 2_: Exposing a service on a remote cluster